corvuslee/public/coral/cv/03_transfer_learning.md

 > When finished, we will see the JPG & XML file pair in the same folder.

-# 3. Convert to tfrecord
+# 3. Convert to TFRecord

 1. Clone the TensorFlow Model Garden
 ```